api-platform/demo/README.md

 Custom data provider
 --------------------

-This is an example where a CSV file is exposed like a standard API Platform endpoint.
-It also shows how to make this endpoint paginated.
+This example shows how to expose a CSV file as a standard API Platform endpoint It also shows how to make this endpoint paginated.

 * [Data providers documentation](https://api-platform.com/docs/core/data-providers/)